Attendance Policy and Procedure

 • The academy recognises that child-on-child abuse is a rarely witnessed event, and that the most likely source of information will be through hearsay (either direct from the victim, or indirectly through witnesses or parents).

-• If a parent/carer thinks their child is experiencing child-on-child abuse, or is concerned their child may be involved in child-on-child abuse in any way, they are encouraged to report this to the academy as quickly as possible, so that appropriate measures can be taken.
+• If a parent/carer thinks their child is experiencing child-on-child abuse or is concerned their child may be involved in child-on-child abuse in any way, they are encouraged to report this to us as quickly as possible, so that appropriate measures can be taken.

-• Please see the academy’s Anti-Bullying policy and Safeguarding and Child Protection Policy for more information on how child-on-child abuse is addressed.
+• Please see our Anti-Bullying / Child-on-Child Abuse policy and Safeguarding and Child Protection Policy for more information on how child-on-child abuse is addressed.

 • Parents who live separately

-Where appropriate, the academy will involve all parents/carers in order to ensure each are aware of their child’s attendance pattern and are able to support the child’s attendance to improve.
-Where a child lives with different parents/carers on different days the academy will take this into consideration when working with the parents/carers.
+Where appropriate, the school will involve all parents/carers to ensure each is aware of their child’s attendance pattern and is able to support the child’s attendance to improve.
+Where a child lives with different parents/carers on different days, we will take this into consideration when working with the parents/carers.

-• The academy will not usually request legal sanctions from the Local Authority in cases where poor attendance is symptomatic of complex family circumstances.
+• The academy will not usually request legal intervention from the local authority in cases where poor attendance is symptomatic of complex family circumstances.
 In such circumstances the academy will take a holistic approach to the issue and involve other agencies as necessary.
-The exception to this will be where parents/carers fail to accept or engage with support offered by the academy and/or other agencies, or fail to implement the suggested changes.
-When referring for legal sanctions, the academy will show that the parent/carer has been warned they are at risk of receiving a Penalty Notice or other legal sanction.

 • Formal non-attendance process

-Where there are continued concerns about a pupil’s attendance which are not resolved informally, parents/carers may be asked to meet with the academy to discuss the matter more formally.
-In some cases, this may result in a formal action plan being produced.
+• Where there are continued concerns about a pupil’s attendance which are not resolved informally, parents/carers may be asked to meet with the academy to discuss the matter more formally.
+In some cases, this may result in a formal action plan and/or attendance contract being produced.
 The academy may also invite other involved professionals, where relevant.

-• Leave of Absence – leave requests and sanctions for unauthorised absence
+• Leave of absence – leave requests and legal intervention for unauthorised absence

 • The law does not grant parents/carers the automatic right to take their child out of school during term time for holidays or other absence such as trips and visits.

-• Parents/carers are asked not to make plans to take their child out of school without making a request to the school first.
+• Parents/carers are asked not to make plans to take their child out of school without making a request to the school first and the school gives permission for the absence.
 The request should be made by the parent/carer with whom the child normally lives.

-• Parents may be required to provide the academy with additional evidence in order to support a leave of absence request.
+• Parents may be required to provide the school with additional evidence to support a leave of absence request.

 • The academy will consider the individual facts and circumstances of the case; following consultation with other staff as required, including the Designated Safeguarding Lead (DSL).

-• The absence should be for the shortest time possible – if an absence is agreed, the Head of School will decide how many days of absence will be authorised.
-If the pupil is absent for more days than were authorised by the academy, the remaining days absent will be recorded as unauthorised absence.
+• The absence should be for the shortest time possible – if an absence is agreed, the Principal will decide how many days of absence will be authorised.
+Agreed leave will be marked with the C code ‘Absence agreed by the school due to an exceptional circumstance’.
+If the pupil is absent for more days than were authorised by the academy, the remaining days absent will be recorded as unauthorised absence, unless there is an exceptional reason for the additional absence.

 • Any holidays and other absence such as trips and visits which have not been agreed by the academy will be recorded as unauthorised.

-• If the academy has any concerns about possible safeguarding risks, staff will follow the necessary protocols.
-(See the academy’s Safeguarding Policy for more information.)
+• If the school has any concerns about possible safeguarding risks, staff will follow the necessary protocols.
+(See the school’s Safeguarding Policy for more information.)

-• Unauthorised absence is where the academy is not satisfied with the reason given for the absence, or where no reason has been provided.
+• Unauthorised absence is where the school is not satisfied with the reason given for the absence, or where no reason has been provided.
+Please see codes below and the DfE’s Working together to improve school attendance guidance for more information.)

 • Unauthorised absence includes (but is not limited to) absences due to: